Scottish Philosophy in the 19th Century

 - Ward, James, 1899, Naturalism and Agnosticism, London: Adam and Charles Black.

 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
 Look up this entry topic at the Indiana Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

-- Chapter on Alexander Bain, in Mind, Brain and Adaptation in the Nineteenth Century, by Robert M. Young
+- Alexander Bain, chapter in Mind, Brain and Adaptation in the Nineteenth Century, by Robert M. Young.

-- International Association for Scottish Philosophy, which has information about the general historical context
+- International Association for Scottish Philosophy, offers information about the general historical context.